Jack000/Color-Graph/README.md

 ```

-2: get color adjacency matrix (this is the node connectivity matrix that defines the graph)
+<strong>2: get color adjacency matrix</strong> (this is the node connectivity matrix that defines the graph)
 ```
 // palette: input RGB palette
 // canvas: canvas containing the image